Ω

 And the third group of ingredients also points to the fact that this substance was not about providing a nice fragrance, but instead, for fighting a big itch – the pharmacologists found a lot of hydrocarbons derived from creosote and asphalt.
 To this day, creams containing creosote are used to treat chronic skin diseases.
 Due to the potentially carcinogenic effects of some of its ingredients, creosote has meanwhile been banned from cosmetics completely, and medications containing creosote are now prescription-only.

 What the pharmacologists detected in Hatshepsut's little bottle was in particular benzo(a)pyrene, a hazardous aromatic hydrocarbon consisting of several carbon rings.
 "Benzo(a)pyrene is one of the most dangerous carcinogenic substances we know," explained Dr. Wiedenfeld.
-For example, the risk of contracting lung cancer from cigarette smoke results essentially from this substance.
+For example, the risk of contracting lung cancer from cigarette smoke results essentially from th

 Did the lotion cause the Pharaoh's death from cancer?